tekaslan/GGS-ACLM/README.md

 Note: The default Cessna 182 dataset supports maximum 8 m/s (~ 15.6 knots) of wind speed.

 ### 5. Software Execution Exit Flags
-0  : Search solver has found a solution to the best landing site.\
+- `0`: The search solver has found a solution to the best landing site.
-1  : Search solver has found a solution to an alternate landing site.\
+- `1`: The search solver has found a solution to an alternate landing site.
-2  : Search solver has not converged within the maximum allowed state expansions.
-Dubins solver has returned a fallback solution.
-Increasing MAX_ITER in `aclm.cfg` may help to find a search-based solution.\
+- `2`: The search solver did not converge within the maximum allowed state expansions.
+A fallback solution from the Dubins solver has been returned.
+Increasing `MAX_ITER` in `aclm.cfg` may help find a search-based solution.
--1 : Unreachable case has been detected.\
+- `-1`: An unreachable case has been detected.
--2 : Emergency has been initialized nearby a prohibited area.\
+- `-2`: The emergency was initialized near a prohibited area.
--3 : Search open list (priority queue) is empty.
-Search-based solution has not been found.
-Check `results/` folder for Dubins fallback solution, if the case is reachable.\
+- `-3`: The search open list (priority queue) is empty.
+A search-based solution was not found.
+Check the `results/` folder for a Dubins fallback solution if the case is reachable.

 ## 📚 Data Sources